forestgrape/coronavirus/prevention_and_treatment/temperature_modulation.md

 [**in work, only summary somewhat complete**]

 ## Summary
 Numerous traditional remedies such as steam inhalation and drinking tea or customs such as sauna make use of local warming to prevent and treat respiratory infections.
-Regarding Covid-19 there are quite a few proposals to use heat for prevention which provide many pieces of evidence that local warming works.
+There are quite a few proposals to use heat for prevention and treatment for Covid-19.
+These proposals provide many pieces of evidence that local warming methods work.

+> Currently the focus is on local warming.
+Notes about local cooling in work.

 We sketch epidemiological evidence (A), discuss enabling mechanisms (B).
 In (C) resources with similar recommendations are given.